Mudassar2107/Plant-Disease-CNN/README.md

 # Plant Disease Classification using CNN

 This minor college project uses a Convolutional Neural Network (CNN) built with TensorFlow to classify plant diseases from leaf images.
-The dataset was preprocessed with augmentation, and the model achieved high accuracy using Nadam optimizer.
+The dataset was preprocessed with augmentation, and the model achieved high accuracy using the Nadam optimizer.
+Code is in the master branch

 ## Features
 - CNN architecture with 4 Conv layers